Gronis/OpenEcs/README.md

 Open Ecs is an Entity Component System that uses metaprogramming, cache coherency, and other useful tricks to maximize performance and configurability.
 It is written in c++11 without further dependencies.

 NOTE: OpenEcs is still in beta and usage with the library might change.
+If you need a complete ECS library for a serious project, I suggest looking further.
+I want more stuff like custom component allcators and perhaps a compile time configurable EntityManager and SystemManager.
+Let me know what you think and what you think is missing, I hope you enjoy using OpenEcs.

 ##Why OpenEcs?
 I authored OpenEcs after using other ECS libraries.
 The main reason for this was that I wanted to write my own, and it